 them.
 Literacy

-Breakthroughs December 1999 www.accu.or.jp/litdbase/break/2_02.htm [accessed 31 May 2011] SUMMARY - The report aims
+Breakthroughs December 1999 www.accu.or.jp/litdbase/break/2_02.htm [accessed 31 May

-street children in Media Development
+participated in this project.
+Media Development

-with Street Children/LRCCE [PDF] 27 December 1999 www.accu.or.jp/litdbase/break/pdf/IDNf902B.pdf [accessed 31 May 2011] COMMUNICATING WITH STREET
+with Street Children/LRCCE [PDF] 27 December 1999 www.accu.or.jp/litdbase/break/pdf/IDNf902B.pdf [accessed 31 May

-CHILDREN -
+STREET CHILDREN -

-Why won’t we throw away all these statistics and judgements
+Why won’t we throw away all these statistics and judgements about street

-them: communicate with their language.
+communicate with their language.
 Communication.
 For

 street children’s assistants, this means squatting, making some conversation